Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Statements and Declarations

-\paragraph{Funding} This work was supported by a Health and Labour Sciences Research Grant, titled \textit{"Research contributing to the perspective for demographic and social change in the post COVID-19 era"} (Grant Number 23AA2005).
-Yuki Chino acknowledges support from the National Science and Technology Council (NSTC) under grant: 111-2115-M-A49-009-MY3.
+\paragraph{Funding.} This work was supported by Health, Labour and Welfare Sciences Research Grants from the Ministry of Health, Labour and Welfare of Japan (Grant Number JPMH26AA2009; project title: ``Population and household projections and social restructuring focusing on diversifying household structures'').
+Yuki Chino acknowledges support from the NSTC grant 111-2115-M-A49-009-MY3.

+\paragraph{Competing interests.} The authors declare that they have no competing interests relevant to the content of this article.